Winter Weather Advisory issued for Northwestern San Juan Mountains, Southwest San Juan Mountains by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-06 04:57:00 MST Expires: 2022-12-08 06:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-12 05:00:00 MST Expires: 2022-12-12 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: La Garita Mountains Above 10000 Ft WINTER WEATHER ADVISORY IN EFFECT FROM 5 AM TO 11 PM MST MONDAY * WHAT...Snow expected.
+Total snow accumulations of 2 to 8 inches.
+Winds gusting as high as 45 mph. * WHERE...La Garita Mountains Above 10000 Feet. * WHEN...From 5 AM to 11 PM MST Monday. * IMPACTS...Plan on slippery road conditions.
+Patchy blowing snow could significantly reduce visibility especially mountain passes.
+The cold wind chills as low as 20 below zero could cause frostbite on exposed skin in as little as 30 minutes.

+Winter Weather Advisory issued for Leadville Vicinity, Lake County Below 11000 Ft by NWS

-Target Area: Uncompahgre Plateau, Dallas Divide WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM MST THURSDAY * WHAT...Snow expected, with periods of moderate to heavy snow under any snow bands.
-Total snow accumulations of 6 to 12 inches with locally higher amounts possible.
-Winds gusting as high as 40 mph. * WHERE...Grand and Battlement Mesas, Gore and Elk Mountains/Central Mountain Valleys and West Elk and Sawatch Mountains. * WHEN...Until 6 AM MST Thursday. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-12 11:00:00 MST Expires: 2022-12-13 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Leadville Vicinity, Lake County Below 11000 Ft; Western Chaffee County Between 9000 and 11000 Ft WINTER WEATHER ADVISORY IN EFFECT FROM 11 AM MONDAY TO 5 PM MST TUESDAY * WHAT...Snow expected.
+Total snow accumulations of 2 to 4 inches with locally higher amounts near the mountains.
+Winds gusting as high as 40 mph. * WHERE...Lake County Below 11000 Feet and Western Chaffee County Between 9000 and 11000 Feet. * WHEN...From 11 AM Monday to 5 PM MST Tuesday. * IMPACTS...Plan on slippery road conditions.
 Patchy blowing snow could significantly reduce visibility.
-A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.
+The cold wind chills as low as 20 below zero could result in hypothermia if precautions are not taken.

 Comments / 0